Your new productivity hack is here.

 That’s why we created Neurodiverging’s Get Stuff Done group.

-Join us for body doubling sessions over Zoom throughout the month!
+Join us for body doubling sessions on our private Discord server every Wednesday @ 12-1PM MT!
 Let’s get stuff done together.

 Our Get Stuff Done group uses the well-known (and evidence-based) intervention of body doubling to encourage you to show up, set a goal, and spend an hour getting it done.
 With group coaching support available and a group of other humans cheering you on, you’ll feel less overwhelmed and make clear forward progress on your goals.

 How It Works

-Once you’ve signed up, we’ll be expecting to see you unless we hear otherwise from you.
+Once you’re on Patreon, follow the directions to join us on Discord, and we’ll meet you there!
+You can have video and audio on or off, be active or lurk – it’s completely up to you; we’re a neurodivergent space!
 Bring the tasks you’ll be working on, a beverage to sip, and a commitment to sitting down and at least looking at the thing with us.

 Tell the group (or just your group leader) what you’re working on.

 Saying it out loud to all of us will help motivate you to do it.
 Plus, we’ll all cheer you on as you make progress, and if you get stuck, you can ask the group for help in chat.